PHLAK/Stash/README.md

 Introduction
 ------------

-Stash is a simple PHP caching library supporting multiple, interchangeable caching back-ends and an expressive (Laravel inspired) API.
+Stash is a lightweight PHP caching library supporting multiple, interchangeable caching back-ends and an expressive (Laravel inspired) API.

 Supported caching back-ends:

-  - File - File-based caching.
+  - **File** - File-based caching.
 Stores cache items as files in a directory on disk.
-  - Memcached - High-performance, distributed memory object caching system
+  - **Memcached** - High-performance, distributed memory object caching system
-  - Redis - In-memory data structure store.
+  - **Redis** - In-memory data structure store.
-  - APCu - PHP's native APC User Cache.
+  - **APCu** - PHP's native APC User Cache.
-  - Ephemeral - A transient, in-memory array that only exists for the lifetime of the script.
+  - **Ephemeral** - A transient, in-memory array that only exists for the lifetime of the script.

 Requirements
 ------------